AMISO-MY/amiso-my.github.io/docs/_pages/ysc.md

 - [Instagram](https://instagram.com/youthstemcup)

 # Past YSC Events
-The first YSC was held in 2023, with huge support from Heriot-Watt University Malaysia - the event was a success, and garnered the participation of over N students from all across Malaysia!
+The first YSC was held in 2023, with huge support from Heriot-Watt University Malaysia - the event was a success, and garnered the participation of over 1k students from all across Malaysia!
 A post-event writeup can be found here, and below are some images from the Final Round of YSC 2023:

 <div id="past-imgs">
     <img src="/assets/images/ysc-2023-group.jpg"/>